top of page

 Quentin sticker.png

 The Boys’ fifth season being written before November 2024 is simultaneously hilarious and scary.
 Showrunner Eric Kripke has clearly been disgruntled with reality because this final season is even less subtle than its already idiocratic reputation, but that doesn’t make it any less poignant.
-These first episodes continue the show’s consistently excellent run since its 2019 release, the action still bombastic, the acting on point, the storyline relevant, the surprises refreshing, and the satire as outlandishly gory as ever.
-Kripke is setting up a big send-off that I can’t wait to see land its culmination.
-That’s if it doesn’t frighten the hell out of me.
+This season continues its consistently excellent run since its 2019 release, the action still bombastic, the acting on point, the storyline relevant, the surprises refreshing, and the satire as outlandishly gory as ever.
+Kripke’s send-off landed the plane with predictable but well-played endings that surprisingly felt more abrupt than rushed.
+It was a good run to a great show that I felt satisfied with through its finale.

 Quentin sticker.png